jpoehls/zduck.com/_posts/2013/2013-12-10-differential-backups-using-7zip-and-powershell.md

 The only thing to be aware of here is that if one of your `$cmdArg` items contains a SPACE then PowerShell will automatically wrap the argument in double quotes when passing it to the executable.

 > If you are having trouble getting your quotes and other special characters escaped properly, I've written [several EchoArgs apps][echoargs] to help.
-They just echo back the arguments passed in.
+They just echo back the arguments passed in so you can see how they are being received.

 ## Epilogue

 Hopefully this will help you get a jump start on your own backup strategy.
-Hit me up in the comments if you have any questions regarding other parts of the implementation.
+Please, hit me up in the comments if you have any questions.

 [7zip]: http://www.7-zip.org
 [robocopy]: http://technet.microsoft.com/en-us/library/cc733145.aspx